mctantwerp/learn-template/readme.md

 # Usage

-* Zorg ervoor dat je zeker python3 hebt
+* Make sure you have Python 3 installed
-* Installeer mkdocs (`pip install mkdocs`)
+* Install mkdocs (`pip install mkdocs`)
-* Installeer mkdocs-material (`pip install mkdocs-material`)
+* Install mkdocs-material (`pip install mkdocs-material`)
-* Installeer de vereiste packages (Zie `Gebruikte packages` onderaan)
+* Install the required packages (see `Used packages` below)
-* Use `mkdocs serve` om de site lokaal te kunnen bekijken
+* Use `mkdocs serve` to view the site locally

-## Belangrijk!
+## Important!

-Wij gebruiken het **material insiders** thema wat ons extra features en opties geeft.
-Als je lokaal test kan het zijn dat niet alles er grafisch doorkomt zoals je zou willen op basis van de kitchensink.
+We use the **Material Insiders** theme, which gives us extra features and options.
+When testing locally, some visuals may not appear as you would expect based on the kitchen sink.
 Don't worry!
-Eens dit online gebuild wordt komt dit helemaal goed.
+Once this is built and deployed, everything will look correct.

-Bij grotere aanpassingen of het schrijven van mini courses zal er altijd een online testomgeving voorzien worden waarop je kan testen en al je aanpassingen wel kan bekijken.
-Contacteer sam.serrien@kdg.be indien je hier gebruik van wil maken.
+For larger changes or when writing mini courses, an online test environment will always be provided where you can test and properly view all your changes.
+Contact sam.serrien@kdg.be if you would like to use this.

-# Gebruikte packages
+# Used packages

 pip install mkdocs-git-committers-plugin-2
 pip install mkdocs-git-revision-date-localized-plugin